How to Stop Bed Moving on Laminate Floor? (9 Best Ways)

 Use Velcro Pads

 The velcro pads might not be the perfect choice if you plan to change your bed position in the future.
-For this option, you should opt for removable velcro pads, which allow you to have your bed in another position whenever you feel like it.
+With this option, you should use removable velcro pads, so you can rearrange your bed at any time.

 Try Furniture Cups on the Bed Legs